k-falk/top_calculator/README.md

 I recieved no direct code or help outside of the project description/stackoverflow/MDN documentation.
 This was not a simple follow along tutorial project.
 I learned how to implement real javascript logic with this project.

-The project description can be found here: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator
+The project prompt/description can be found here: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator